Dapo-Obembe/swiftpress/README.md

 ## Who is SwiftPress for?

-This FSE WordPress theme is for developers who would love to use WordPress and build a custom solutions via the FSE approach.
-Non-developers can use also it.
-Just know a little bit of Tailwindcss and vanilla JS.
+This FSE WordPress theme is for WordPress developers and designers who would love to use WordPress and build a custom solutions via the FSE approach.
+Just know a little bit of Tailwindcss and vanilla JS in case you want to use the child theme.

 ## Features